Spectral/Spatial Tensor Atomic Cluster Expansion with Universal Embeddings in Cartesian Space: Results

 \subsubsection{Atomic basis}

-We begin by constructing the one particle basis $\prescript{\tilde{\nu_3}}{p,c}{\boldsymbol{\phi}}_{ij}^{(t)}$ where $\tilde{\nu_3} \in \mathrm{L_{max}}$ in Eqn.~\ref{formula:opb} via tensor contraction between node features and edge attributes.
+We begin by constructing the one particle basis $\prescript{{\nu_3}}{p,c}{\boldsymbol{\phi}}_{ij}^{(t)}$ where ${\nu_3} \in \mathrm{\ell_{max}}$ in Eqn.~\ref{formula:opb} via tensor contraction between node features and edge attributes.
 Each path is modulated by a learnable radial weight.
 The particle basis indeed captures pairwise ($2$-body) interactions at the first layer and higher-body interactions at the rest.
-The $\mathbf{A}$-basis in Eqn.~\ref{formula:ab} is then formed by aggregating the particle basis over neighboring atoms, followed by a decomposition to get highest-weight irreducible components.
-This representation is subsequently normalized by the average number of neighbors ${\lvert{\mathcal{N}(i)} \rvert}$ to ensure scale invariance.
-Our framework accommodates choice on distinct channels for atomic and product basis construction, while permitting the use of ICTs with $\ell < \tilde{\nu_3}$.
+The $\mathbf{A}$-basis in Eqn.~\ref{formula:ab} is then formed by aggregating the particle basis over neighboring atoms, followed by decomposition to get highest-weight irreducible components.
+It should be noted that the normalization constant $\mathcal{N}(i)$ can be dynamically determined based on node features, node attributes or edge features, or it can be set according to the average number of neighboring atoms.